sam-ludlow/mame-ao/README.md

 ## Important notes

-- The first time you run it will take a while and use a lot of RAM.
+- The first time you run it will take a while and use a lot of CPU & RAM.
 - Please be patient, subsequent runs will not.

 ## UI